LukasKnuth/lknuth.dev/content/writings/tts_and_usability.md

 So, adding speak-operations to the TTS before it's done won't actually just wait until it's initialized and then process them, **they'll be discarded** instead.

-### When initialisation fails
+### Initialization might fail

-The biggest problem with Androids Documentation on Text to Speech is, that it's not really clear under which circumstances initialisation will fail, or what will happen if we try to use it, even if initialisation failed.
+The biggest problem with Androids Documentation on Text to Speech is, that it's not really clear under which circumstances initialization will fail, or what will happen if we try to use it, even if initialization failed.

-By looking at the code, these are the information I could gather on this topic:
+By looking at the code, I could gather the following:

 * [Older versions](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/2.3.2_r1/android/speech/tts/TextToSpeech.java#TextToSpeech.initTts%28%29) (API Levels 4 (Android 1.6) to 9 (Android 2.3.2)) don't ever return `FAILED`.
 They simply don't handle the failure.
 * On newer versions (since API Level 14 (Android 4.0.1)) it's a little more complicated: